nevsetakpohano/SelfAssessment/Skills/Programming.md

   - Register-based VM
   - Stack-based VM
   - Containerization
-  - Debugger
+  - Debugger: 🖐️ used
   - Tracing
   - Garbage collection
-  - Refactoring
+  - Refactoring: 🖐️ used
-  - Code review
+  - Code review: 🖐️ used
   - Exception
   - Unittesting
-  - git
+  - git: 🖐️ used
-  - Github
+  - Github: 🖐️ used
   - Docker
   - Kubernetes
   - GCC